emiilayang/3D-Elderly-Care-Community-IOT-System/README.md

 ###  S3eccis.site
 Please visit https://s3eccis.site to review a demo website of s3eccis.

+tips: click the icon on 3D model to get the device real-time data!

 ###  API document of s3eccis Backend
 visit https://s3eccis.site:9099/doc.html
 tips: Api is in Chinese due